 Adelaide Oval has hosted both cricket and football at the highest level since Colonial times and its iconic, historic and cultural presence remains today.
-Now, after a 40 year absence, football is returning to bring the two sports together again at a newly developed Adelaide Oval.
+After a 40 year absence, football returned to bring the two sports together again at a newly developed Adelaide Oval.

-Transforming the current facility into a world class 52,000 seat stadium, our structural, civil, fire and façade specialists have worked to ensure the heritage and culture of the original ground is maintained, while enhancing atmosphere and spectator experience.
+Transforming the current facility into a world class 52,000 seat stadium, our structural, civil, fire and facade specialists worked to ensure the heritage and culture of the original ground is maintained, while enhancing atmosphere and spectator experience.

-State of the art design technologies have been utilised to deliver two new grandstands rising above a shared podium and basement.
+State of the art design technologies were utilised to deliver two new grandstands rising above a shared podium and basement.
 The distinctive light weight roof for each stand is designed to enhance the setting within the Parklands and maintain key views towards the Cathedral past the heritage scoreboard.
-The redevelopment also includes new and improved links and pedestrian connections to the surrounding precinct.
+The redevelopment also included new and improved links and pedestrian connections to the surrounding precinct.

 Winner2014 South Australian Engineering Excellence Award for Buildings and Structures